hewison-chris/agora-cl-docs/website/docs/prysm-usage/parameters.md

 <HeaderBadgesWidget commaDelimitedContributors="Raul" />

-This section lists the various flags used to customise the startup process of Prysm.
+This section lists the various flags used to customise the startup process of Agora-cl.

 ## Beacon Node Configuration

-Below are all the available configuration parameters for the Prysm beacon node grouped by functionality.
-All information is retrieved from the latest Prysm release.
+Below are all the available configuration parameters for the Agora-cl beacon node grouped by functionality.
+All information is retrieved from the latest Agora-cl release.

 <FetchCLIHelp prysmComponent={"beacon-chain"}/>

 ## Validator Configuration

-Below are all the available configuration parameters for Prysm validator client grouped by functionality.
-All information is retrieved from the latest Prysm release.
+Below are all the available configuration parameters for Agora-cl validator client grouped by functionality.
+All information is retrieved from the latest Agora-cl release.

 :::tip Graffiti
 You can use the `--graffiti` validator flag to add a string to your proposed blocks, which will be seen on the block explorer.
-I.e; `<startup command> --graffiti "Prysm is awesome!"`
+I.e; `<startup command> --graffiti "Agora-cl is awesome!"`
 :::

 <FetchCLIHelp prysmComponent={"validator"}/>

 ## Client Stats Configuration

-Below are all the available configuration parameters for Prysm client stats software: an optional service that can report process metrics to third-parties such as block explorers.
+Below are all the available configuration parameters for Agora-cl client stats software: an optional service that can report process metrics to third-parties such as block explorers.
 You can read more about this [here](/docs/prysm-usage/client-stats).

 <FetchCLIHelp prysmComponent={"client-stats"}/>